top of page

 If you are a counsellor or supervisor you have probably found yourself either running groups or being asked to run groups.
 Counsellors who work with children and young people, as well as counselling tutors, are often involved in running groups.

-With that in mind this one day workshop aims to give you greater confidence to work with groups and an opportunity to gain a greater understanding of the processes at work.
-This is an introduction to the larger field of group work/therapy and is a taster day for a short course ICT is running later in the year
+With that in mind this three day training aims to give you greater confidence to work with groups and an opportunity to gain a greater understanding of the processes at work.

-Lorna has been running groups for 25 years, she has studied group theory and written about groups during this time and believes that now, as more counsellors are being required to run groups this will be a timely addition to your CPD portfolio.
+Lorna has been running groups for many years, she has studied group theory and written about groups professionally during this time and believes that now, as more counsellors are being required to run groups this will be a timely addition to your CPD portfolio.

 Numbers are limited to 12 so please get in touch to book your place.